Lesson 2: Expressive vs. Directional Line

 Critique assessed through the Fine Arts Critique Rubric.

-drawing paper, various drawing tools: pencils, pens, ink, erasers, rulers
+Physical Materials: Drawing paper, various drawing tools: pencils, pens, ink, erasers, and rulers.